hogyadenes/CarND-Semantic-Segmentation/README.md

 For training, I decided to use an l2 kernel regularizer and an Adam optimizer (it has fewer hyperparameters).

-The training and testing was done on my home computer (i7 processor and Geforce GTX980ti) and one
+The training and testing was done on my home computer (i7 processor and Geforce GTX980ti).

 ### Hyperparameters